nroi/flexo/README.md

 pacman -S rustup docker docker-compose curl
 ```

-The [./docker-compose](test/docker-test-local/docker-compose) script may require you to be able to use docker
+The [./docker-compose](test/docker-test-local/docker-compose) script may require you to be able to use Docker
 without root privileges.
-Add your user to the docker group to do so.
+Add your user to the Docker group to do so.
 You may want to read
 the [wiki](https://wiki.archlinux.org/index.php/Docker) for more details on on the security
 implications of doing so.